 Pellets used to make the fibers of the net.

 In contrast to previous polyester mosquito nets, OlysetTM Net is made from polyethylene, with thicker, more durable fibers.

 Enlarged Cross Section Diagram of the Net Fiber

-OlysetTM Net retains insecticidal efficacy for minimum 3 years even with repeated washings because the insecticide migrates to the surface of the fibers gradually through controlled release technology.
+OlysetTM Net retains insecticidal efficacy for 3 years even with repeated washings because the insecticide migrates to the surface of the fibers gradually through controlled release technology.

 OlysetTM Net is designed with wide-mesh netting that offers better air circulation when used in the hot climate of Africa.